Consumer activism: Objectives and tactics

-Consumer activism seeks to change how goods or services are produced in order to make the production process safer, more ethical, more environmentally friendly, and to make the products themselves safer and of better quality, or more available to consumers.
-Consumer activism challenges corporate practices in order to effect a change in production, or attempts to modify the behavior of consumers themselves.
-More recently, the politics of race and gender have taken centre-stage in consumer activism campaigns.
+Consumer activist campaigns may pursue several different goals such as to make the production process safer, more ethical or more environmentally friendly.
+Some campaigns focus on consumer rights, including product safety, accurate labeling, fair contracts, access to information, and protection from fraud or unsafe goods.
+Others focus on the social or environmental conditions of production, including labor standards, animal welfare, climate impacts, supply chains, and corporate political activity.
+A further category seeks to change consumer behaviour itself, by encouraging reduced consumption, ethical purchasing, repair, reuse, or alternative forms of exchange.
+More recently, the politics of race and gender have taken centre-stage in consumer activism campaigns, including campaigns that target corporate advertising, workplace practices, representation, and public alignment with social movements.
+Scholars have noted that consumer activism can frame purchasing decisions as moral choices, placing responsibility for complex social problems partly on individual consumers.
+Critics of ethical and political consumption argue that this may individualize responsibility, encourage symbolic or lifestyle-based forms of political participation, and shift attention away from regulation, collective action, or structural reform.

 Scholars Robert V. Kozinets and Jay M. Handelman find that consumer activism needs three factors: "a goal, a self-representation, and an adversary."
 In this model, the goal is the change consumer activists wish to effect in the way goods or services are produced or in the way consumers approach consumption.
 Consumer activists may frame the purchase of a good or service as a moral choice, with the consumer partly responsible for aspects of the production.
 In this way, consumer activists attempt to influence the behavior of consumers by getting them to consider their consumption choices in an ethical light, and portray consumer activism as a movement among consumers, themselves included, for a common good.
 Consumer activists may also be part of various consumer organizations or portray themselves as members of a larger consumer movement.

 The targets of consumer activism are often corporations that support causes or practices consumer activists find unethical.
 Corporations face consumer activism because of the way they do business or because of organizations they choose to support, financially or otherwise.
 Consumer activism may also target the state to encourage it to implement some form of regulation for consumer protection.